iAmSeanzie/FinTech-Seanzie/SeanzieJ/Homework1.md

 * Name of company
 Acorns

 * When was the company incorporated?
+2012

 * Who are the founders of the company?
+Walter Wemple Cruttenden III and Jeffrey James Cruttenden

 * How did the idea for the company (or project) come about?
+The father son duo wanted to introduce micro investing to the masses, and get people interested in saving for their future.

 * How is the company funded?
 How much funding have they received?
+Acorns has been funded mostly through venture capitol, approx. $100 million along with celebrity endrsoments and investments such as Jennifer Lopez, Alex Rodriguez, Bono, Ashton Kutcher and Kevin Durant.

 ## Business Activities: